Best Brokers and Trading Platforms UK 2025

 - Social Trading – eToro is a social trading broker that offers its own platform.
 It’s perfect for those keen to share tips and tricks with their fellow traders.
 It has a Tipranks Research Tab that allows you to gain insights from the most successful on its books, including those from top institutions.
 Plus, you can also review other’s trades and choose to copy or ‘mirror’ them if you’re a fan of their strategy.

 - Mobile Trading – While MT4 and MT5 do have mobile apps, deep analysis is best completed on your desktop.
 If you’re looking to trade on the go, there are many top trading apps in the UK offered by online brokers that specialise in making trading simple from a small screen.
-Trading 212 is perhaps the most popular for stocks, while XTB’s xStation Mobile is great for CFDs, with over 1,500 instruments as well as news and insight available at the touch of a button.
+For example, XTB’s xStation Mobile is great for CFDs, with over 1,500 instruments as well as news and insight available at the touch of a button.

 - Asset Variety – For one of the largest selections of assets offered by online brokers in the UK, check out Plus500.
 It has over 2000 tradable instruments available on its in-house platform and boasts real-time quotes as well as round the clock customer support for all customers.